SujitSingh521/Spa-react-props/react-props/README.md

-# Getting Started with Create React App
+React Single Page Application (SPA) using Props & Router Overview

-📌 Description for README.md
+This project is a Single Page Application (SPA) built with React.js and React Router DOM.
+It dynamically renders different pages (Home, About, Contact) using props and provides seamless navigation between them.

-Single Page Application (SPA) Using React Props & React Router 📖 Overview
+Features
-This project is a Single Page Application (SPA) built using React.js, where different pages (Home, About, and Contact) are displayed dynamically using React Router.
-The application
+React Router for Navigation 📌: Allows dynamic page rendering.
-demonstrates how to pass data via props, manage navigation efficiently, and create a modern, responsive UI.
+Props Usage for Dynamic Content 🔄: Data is passed via props to create reusable components.

-🚀 Features
+Reusable Components ♻️: Easy to maintain and update components.
-✅ React Router Implementation – Allows seamless navigation between multiple pages.
+Responsive Design 📱: Optimized for mobile and desktop views.
-✅ Props Usage – Dynamically passes content (title & description) to pages.
+Folder Structure
-✅ Reusable Components – A Page component is used to avoid redundancy.
+bash
-✅ Fully Responsive UI – Works on desktops, tablets, and mobile screens.
+Copy

-📂 Folder Structure
+Edit
 /react-spa-project
 │── /public
 │── /src